• Art Magazine

 If we look at him today, we can read “Picasso as a political artist”

-His political stance was described as "sentimental" or perhaps even naive .
-He joined the French Communist Party in 1944 "still in the spirit of the Resistance ," even though he never left – this sounds a bit as if he simply didn't leave out of laziness.
-Conversely, such "laziness" is also held against him: he is criticized for remaining a communist until his death in 1973, for the fact that neither Stalin's terror, nor the Hungarian Uprising, nor the Prague Spring prompted him to resign immediately.
+His political stance was described as “sentimental” or perhaps even naive .
+He joined the French Communist Party in 1944 “still in the spirit of the Resistance ,” even though he never left – this sounds a bit as if he simply didn't leave out of laziness.
+Conversely, such “laziness” is also held against him: he is criticized for remaining a communist until his death in 1973, for not having been prompted to resign immediately by Stalin's terror, the Hungarian Uprising, or the Prague Spring.

 Another interpretation is that he reacted angrily (sulkily?) to transgressions by Soviet officials, always with the same phrase: the only thing that mattered was saving the revolution.
 Here, he is repeatedly accused of not seeing that the behavior of Soviet politicians was dangerous, but this phrase is actually far from being frequently uttered by the artist himself…